-This Tacu Tacu recipe is a hearty, flavorful and frugal dish that features leftover Peruvian beans (or similar) and leftover rice.
+This Peruvian Tacu Tacu recipe is a hearty, flavorful and frugal dish that features leftover Peruvian beans (or similar) and leftover rice.
 Ají amarillo paste, onion, and garlic flavor crispy-on-the-outside and tender-on-the-inside patties.
-Topped with an eggs, sliced avocado, and served with salsa criolla, it's great for breakfast, lunch, or dinner!
+Topped with an egg, sliced avocado, and served with salsa criolla, it’s great for breakfast, lunch, or dinner!

 I recently published a recipe for Peruvian beans and rice.
 I made a large batch of Mayocoba beans knowing I wanted to start working on a recipe for tacu tacu.
 So what is this dish?

 Tacu Tacu is a humble dish that originated with the Africans that were brought as slaves during the Colonial period.
 It is a hearty and substantial dish made of leftover beans and rice mashed with garlic, onion, spices, and ají amarillo (paste or minced).
 The bean mixture is then fried until crispy and golden on the outside, and tender and soft on the inside.

 Some people feel the name tacu tacu is a form of the word takuy from the indigenous Andean language, Quechua, which means “to mix two things together”.
 But the original recipe bearing this name is completely different than the present-day tacu tacu, created by creative African slaves.
 My next trip to Peru (June 2022) may provide the elusive answer!

 Versions of this casual dish are found throughout Peru.
 You will find recipes vary regionally, and my own recipe is based on notes taken from tiny eateries during our Peruvian adventures.
 You may find it topped with an egg, a steak, plantains, or even lomo saltado (Peruvian beef stir fry)!
 You will almost always find it served with salsa criolla.